anshulsojatia/dotEntity/README.md

 # dotEntity
-Yet another simple and powerful micro ORM for .NET
+Yet another simple and powerful micro ORM for .NET.
+To know more goto [http://dotEntity.net](http://dotEntity.net)